Wow! It’s been a while since we posted anything here…

 So we stuck with the engine we made, but took a big decision: we needed to expand the team.

-But well, all in all it took us one month to hire new recruits, especially in the coding department which needed reinforcement the most.
-One month + another few weeks during which we had to explain to them every little secret the code of the game was filled with, and there was quite a few.
+But well, all in all it took us one month to hire new recruits.
+Especially in the coding department which needed reinforcement the most.
+One month + another few weeks during which we had to explain to them every little secret the code of the game.
+And there were quite a few.

 So yeah, it’s a long process, during which the stress level is high and the development seems to be frozen.
 Very frustrating.